Dikshant09/my-portfolio/README.md

 # Hi, Welcome to my portfolio Repo.
-# This Website is created using HTML, CSS, React.
+# This Website is created using HTML, SCSS, Js & React.